guykisel/inline-plz/DEVELOPMENT.md

 ```

-## Configure Autoinstallation and Create an Execxution Configuration
+## Configure Auto Installation and Create an Execution Configuration

 Add configuration for executing your linter [linters/__init__.py](blob/master/inlineplz/linters/__init__.py) (see `LINTERS`).